-ISO SC27 JTC1 WG2 has started a study period on stateful hash-based signatures.
+ISO SC27 JTC1 WG2 is working on standard for stateful hash-based signatures.

 PROJECTS

 These signatures are stateful, need to remember which leaf signature was used.

 - These signatures are stateful, need to remember which leaf signature was used. - Can we build trees so large that this is not a problem?